- Partner School: Envision Academy

 - Destination : Bogota & Cartagena, Colombia

-Based in Oakland, California, Envision Academy serves students from low-income households.
-Many of them are first-generation immigrants and will be the first in their family to go to college.
+Based in Oakland, California, Envision Academy serves students from first-generation immigrant households who will be the first in their family to go to college.
 The school cultivates its students to become rigorous and reflective thinkers who uphold the school’s core values of respect, community, justice, growth, and discipline.